 Lennox Furnace Prices – A Bit About Lennox Furnaces

 Look, we are straight shooters, and Lennox furnace prices aren’t really a topic you can be biased on.
+In fact, Lennox’s official stance is that they do not list their prices; contact a dealer (Lennox Furnace Prices).
+This, however, is common across all major brands.
 I will tell you that I am not the biggest fan of Lennox furnaces, or any of their other equipment, for that matter.
 Why?
 Three reasons:

 - Lennox has poor customer service – a furnace lasts 20-30 years, and we really don’t like giving our customers a product from a company that they might have trouble with years down the road.